chisness/maxchiswick/_pages/home.md

 toc_sticky: true
 layout: single
 ---
 Hello!
 This is an index page for a selection of my websites, active and inactive and various points in between.
+The most important ones are starred (like on a restaurant menu).

 # Poker/AI/Math

-[Poker Camp](https://pokercamp.org): Poker Camp material that combines poker strategy and math, probability, decision making, and other related skills.
+*[Poker Camp](https://pokercamp.org): Poker Camp material that combines poker strategy and math, probability, decision making, and other related skills.
 Under construction.
 Also cohort learning (virtual and hopefully also IRL) to go through the material.

-[AI Poker Tutorial](https://aipokertutorial.com): AI Poker technical material, under construction.
+*[AI Poker Tutorial](https://aipokertutorial.com): AI Poker technical material, under construction.

-[Poker AI Retreat (PAIR)](https://pokerairetreat.com): A retreat (virtual and hopefully also IRL) to go through the AI Poker material.
+*[Poker AI Retreat (PAIR)](https://pokerairetreat.com): A retreat (virtual and hopefully also IRL) to go through the AI Poker material.

-[Expected Value Org](https://expectedvalue.org): Expected value is important and somehow expectedvalue.org was available.
+*[Expected Value Org](https://expectedvalue.org): Expected value is important and somehow expectedvalue.org was available.

 # Personal Blog